Isle of man fun facts

 4. The Manx Language

-Here’s an interesting fact for you: The Isle of Man has its own language.
+Here’s an Isle of Man interesting fact for you: The island has its own language.
 Here’s another one: It’s critically endangered.

-Up until 1765, when the island became a British crown dependency, it’s believed that the entire population still spoke Manx.
-A combination of immigration and tourism eventually led to the language decline, and in 2009 Unesco declared Manx Gaelic extinct.
+Up until 1765, it’s believed that the entire population still spoke Manx.
+A combination of immigration and tourism eventually led to the language decline, and in 2009 Unesco declared Manx Gaelic extinct..

 Interesting Facts IOM

 Take the word ‘rat’, for example.
-When I first said this in front of Natalie, she was utterly outraged and demanded that I whistle immediately.
-It’s odd, but the Manx believe that if you dare to mutter this word, you will be overcome with misfortune.
+Manx believe that if you dare to mutter this word, you will be overcome with misfortune.
 Instead, we say ‘longtail’ or ‘ringey’.

 And on May Day eve, to ward off the extra malicious fairies, some locals fix a wooden cross bound with sheep’s wool to their front door.
 On the same night, they blow horns on Peel Hill to banish evil spirits.